Kinotic-Foundation/zapai-cli/README.md

 # Grok Commands: Detailed Guide

 The `zapai grok` commands unlock the power of Grok 3, xAI's AI assistant, right in your terminal.
-Whether you're starting fresh, resuming a chat, uploading files, or wielding advanced tools, this section walks you through setup, basic usage, and advanced functionality.
-Let’s zap into it!
+Let’s start with the mind-blowing stuff—iterative file editing—then cover the essentials to get you zapping!

 ## Setup with `z grok config`

-Before chatting with Grok, you need to configure the CLI with a valid Grok cookie for authentication.
+Before anything, you need to configure the CLI with a valid Grok cookie for authentication.
 Here’s how:

 1. **Run the Config Command:**
    ```sh